Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 :   Increase your Dexterity by 1, to a maximum of 20.

 **Return Fire**
-:   When a creature you can see hits or misses you with a ranged attack, you can take a **:rsc-r: Reaction**{ .rsc } and make one ranged weapon attack against that creature with ranged or thrown weapon that has the **:wp-prop-light: Light**{.wp} property.
+:   When a creature you can see hits or misses you with a ranged attack, you can take a **:rsc-r: Reaction**{.rsc} and make one ranged weapon attack against that creature with ranged or thrown weapon that has the **:wp-prop-light: Light**{.wp} property.

 </div>